Mar-Issah/alx-backend-javascript/0x02-ES6_classes/README.md

-## Projects Objective
+## Project Objective

-- Promises (how, why, and what)
-  -How to use the then, resolve, catch methods
+- How to define a Class
-- How to use every method of the Promise object
+- How to add methods to a class
-- Throw / Try
-- The await operator
+- Why and how to add a static method to a class
-- How to use an async function
+- How to extend a class from another
+- Metaprogramming and symbols